ZacharyWyatt/Setting-Up-Nethack-3.4.3-Server/README.md

 This guide details how to set up a Nethack 3.4.3 server on CentOS 7 or 8.
 If you are using a different distribution, the required packages may have different names, and the commands used to install them will differ depending on your package manager.

 The steps to setup a Nethack 3.4.3 server are as follows:
-1) Install Requisite Packages
+1) Installing Requisite Packages
-2) Customizing Nethack for the chroot Environment
+2) Configuring Nethack for the Chroot Environment
 3) Compiling Nethack
-4) Compiling dgamelaunch
+4) Compiling Dgamelaunch
-5) Configuring the chroot script
+5) Creating the Chroot
-6) Adjusting the dgamelaunch configuration
+6) Configuring Dgamelaunch
-7) Set up the Telnet Server
+7) Setting up the Telnet Server

 Here are the directories we will be using in this example: